 Explore Flagstaff and Northern Arizona

 Northern Arizona has a wealth of cultural, historical and natural resources.
 There are many opportunities for half or full day side trips in the surrounding area.
-Check the local papers for special events celebrating local flavor, performing arts or speakers programs.
+Check the local papers or Flagstaff365 for special events celebrating local flavor, performing arts, or speakers programs.

 Some of the West's most beautiful country surrounds Flagstaff — from the alpine forests of the San Francisco Peaks to the rugged deserts of neighboring Native American nations, and the glorious red rocks of Oak Creek Canyon.
 Grand Canyon National Park, Sunset Crater Volcano National Monument and Meteor Crater are all within easy driving distance, as are many archaeological treasures.

 The following links are provided as a convenience only; they are not a recommendation of any product, service, or organization.
-Read our External Link Disclaimer for more information.
 Arizona State Parks maintains this list at its own discretion.
 Links will open in a new window and leave the Arizona State Parks website.

 Surrounded by natural wonders like the Grand Canyon, Oak Creek Canyon, and Meteor Crater, Flagstaff offers a multitude of accommodations and restaurants, and a variety of cultural, historic and scientific attractions.
 Visitors from all over the world are attracted to the clean mountain air, year-round outdoor recreation opportunities, historic downtown charm and Western legacy of pioneer ranchers, railroad builders and lumbermen.

 During winter, visitors can head to Flagstaff to enjoy snowy weather.
 This resource offers winter recreation and snow play information.